UCC-Organism/uccorg-backend/README.md

 Backend for the UCC-organism

-# Notes
+# Info

+This is actually code for two different servers:

+1. ssmldata-server, which is responsible for getting the data from ucc/webuntis/calendar/..., anonymising them, and sending them onwards
+2. macmini-server, which gets the anonymised data from the ssmldata-server, makes them available via an api, and emits events

+In addition to this, there is some shared code, and testing.

-## Tasks
+## Done

-### Status

-- deprecated webservice + extracted data from webuntis
+- getting data from webuntis
+- got macmini onto UCCs serverpark
+- live events via faye
+- get data via api
+- got access to provisioned ssmldata-server
 - dummy data-set for automatic test
-- implemented push to client via faye
+- automatic test on macmini with fast time for development
-- configuration/setup of server for dmz
+- deprecated webuntis-based webservice for development
-- server actually on UCC DMZ, getting nightly data dumps

-### Next to do

-### Backlog

-- ucc-data processing
+## In progress

+- send data from ssmldata-server to macmini
+- anonymise/cleanup data from ucc/webuntis
+- get data from sqlserver
-- other data sources
+- get data from remote-calendar

-  - train schedule/data
-  - remote calendar
+## To do

+- make servers production-ready
+- test daylight saving handling
-- administrative interface
+- dashboard / administrative interface
+- train schedule

+# Common stuff
 ## Configuration